kapenike/ddImages/README.md

 	- stash start drag point of clip path individual point as to allow x / y lock drag during move event
 	- when adding a new layer during the active selection of a group layer, add new layer within the group layer rather than adjacent
 	- ctrl + z, ctrl + y: undo and redo
-	- position image from different origins, then allow image rotations, update flipLayer function with new positioning possibilities
+	- allow image rotation
 	- allow text to overflow when prompted and provide a new height dimension, with that allow vertical positioning, default top but allow center and bottom, update flipLayer function with new positioning possibilities
-	- right click tool on overlay editor to:
 	- ctrl + t for a new UI to control rotation and dimensions of layer object

 - variable input
 	- needs to allow window anchor selection to change specific concatted variables rather than just appending the new variable selection